Board Member Bios

 Graduating from Western Oregon University in 2010 with a Bachelor of Science in Psychology with an Emphasis in Legal Studies, Kaylie has been working with hundreds of farmers throughout Humboldt County since 2016 on licensing through Humboldt County Planning and Building, CDFA Cal-Cannabis, North Coast Regional Water Quality Control Board and State Water Resources Control Board.

 Her belief in strong communication, creativity, and community unification is what she has built her cannabis career around, and providing for her one fierce and tireless kiddo is her driving force in seeing Humboldt County’s local cannabis community succeed.

-A decade of business representing Humboldt to growers around the world has provided valuable experience and insight.
+Over a decade of business representing Humboldt to growers around the world has provided valuable experience and insight.
 Recognizing the unapologetic, fiercely independent, local culture, Patrick hopes to help Humboldt County's Cannabis industry transition into the regulatory world, while maintaining its unique heritage.
 Patrick is a father of two, holds a BA in Religious Studies and is a certified Yoga instructor and US Army veteran.